iekanat/DistributedSystemsExercises/John/README.md

 ![Hashes](figures/hashesInJohnny.png)

 First configure Johnny to not take any shortcuts, and use pure brute forcing attack.
 Click options, and select "Incremental" from the tabs.
 We want to specify "Lower" as the charset.
-This is important as otherwise cracking may take too long.
+We know the password is only made of lower case letters.
+Restricting the charset is important as otherwise cracking may take too long (John the ripper will default to ASCII search).

 ![Configure for Brute Force](figures/configureJohnny.png)